Introduction to 'Visitor' Galleries

 Pink Petals presents a setting of defined femininity by blending shapes, colours and textures around the centred female figure whose gaze forward away from the viewer encourages curiosity about her unseen identity.

-The Sikinos galleries, begun in 2016 and continued in 2017, were an opportunity to explore and express all we'd learned from work on Ios.
-This photographically stimulating, new environment offered us the freedom to explore its ancient forms, both natural and of human creation.
+Sikinos galleries, begun in 2016 and continued in 2017, were an opportunity to explore and express all we'd learned from work till then.
+This photographically stimulating, new environment offered the freedom to explore its ancient forms, both natural and of human creation.
 We felt at home, ventured far and concluded with great enthusiasm.

-Sikinos Village Scene, the most recent addition, offers a glimpse of the peacefulness and cultivated beauty characteristic of the island.
+Sikinos Village Scene offers a glimpse of the peacefulness and cultivated beauty characteristic of the island.
 The woman, respectfully dressed in black, encounters the small community atmosphere.

-Psathi Building, one of the password request galleries in the Visitor section, sees the encounter between the female form and the roughness of this deserted structure in the centre-north of Ios island.
-An evident sense of abandonment coupled with the blazing brightness of midday sunshine forcing its way through large glassless windows is enhanced by a backdrop of ageing beige walls creating an atmosphere of intense isolation; to me, a fascinating setting in which to admire the beauty and graceful attributes of femininity.
+Psathi Building, one of the password request galleries in the Visitor section, sees the encounter between the female form and the roughness of this deserted structure.
+An evident sense of abandonment coupled with the blazing brightness of midday sunshine forcing its way through large glassless windows is enhanced by a background of ageing beige walls creating an atmosphere of intense isolation; to me, a fascinating setting in which to admire the beauty and graceful attributes of the model's femininity.

-Tree of Manganari sees the interaction between the woman, solemnly dressed in traditional black, and an Aegean Cypress found on the eastern side of Ios.
+Tree of Manganari sees the interaction between the woman, solemnly dressed in traditional style, and an Aegean Cypress.
 Placed on a grave, there perhaps for centuries, the Tree of equal age with two sturdy arms and extending branches, whose foliage is seen solely in their uppermost areas, clings to life year after year.
 The embrace they share is meaningful and touching.

 Basic Steps by its title proposes progressive motion.
-Situated between two age-old, country terraces, the unusual flight of steps in stone takes the refined lady in black energetically upwards towards a patiently awaiting, able-bodied olive and its many siblings near and far.
+Situated between two age-old, country terraces, the unusual flight of steps in stone takes the energetically refined lady upwards towards a patiently waiting, able-bodied olive and its many siblings near and far.

 Visitor to Kambos is set close to Skarkos hill, one of the most important prehistoric sites in the Aegean and especially the Cyclades.
 The graceful physical expressions of the female are enhanced by the bareness of her surroundings; the simple stone windows of the long ago abandoned house counterbalancing her extended arms, the aged tree stump causing comparison with her elegant dress and form.

 Circle of Stones was photographed on the northern side of Sikinos overlooking Folegandros island.
-The uniqueness of the view and undisturbed surrounding quietness created an atmosphere of subtle beauty incomparable to any we'd encountered: the three elements, land, sea and sky, blended in dreamlike harmony, their golds and blues enhanced by the elegant female figure posing in black.
-We've since returned to the stone circle several times, but never seen it the way it was on this occasion when mid-September clouds caused the sun to mostly hide but astonish with its reappearing brilliance a few seconds at a time.
+The uniqueness of the view and undisturbed surrounding quietness created an atmosphere of subtle beauty incomparable to any we'd encountered: the three elements, land, sea and sky, blended in dreamlike harmony, their golds and blues enhanced by the female figure.
+We've since returned to the stone circle, but never seen it the way it was on this occasion when mid-September clouds caused the sun to mostly hide but astonish with its reappearing brilliance for a few seconds at a time.

 Single Path Olive trees in bright Cycladic sunlight on terraces near and far are the setting for this gallery.
 The lady in black follows the single path into the distance encouraging the viewer to further explore the scenery in detail.